The statistics and sensitivity of axion wind detection with the homogeneous precession domain of superfluid helium-3: Statistics of the Axion Gradient Field

 where $\rho_a \simeq 0.4 \ {\rm GeV}/{\rm cm^3}$ is the DM energy density, $abc$ is a multi-index for a 3-dimensional discretization of the DM velocity $\mathbf{v}_{abc}$ in small volumes of size $\Delta^3 v_{abc}$, $f(\mathbf{v})$ is the DM velocity distribution, $\omega_{abc} = m_a (1 + \mathbf{v}_{abc}^2/2)$ is the DM frequency, and $\mathbf{k}_{abc} = m_a \mathbf{v}_{abc}$ is the wavenumber.
 The stochastic nature of $a$ is controlled by the random variables $\alpha_{abc}$ and $\phi_{abc}$, which are Rayleigh-distributed on $[0, \infty)$ and uniformly-distributed on $[0, 2\pi)$, respectively.\footnote{Note that this construction is identical to that in \cite{Foster:2017hbq}, except now the field is being constructed by integration over the full three-dimensional velocity distribution, rather than the one-dimensional speed distribution.} The axion gradient evaluated at a single spatial point follows immediately as

 where we have absorbed any dependence on the chosen position $\mathbf{x}$ into the uniformly distributed phase.
 As it is constructed from summing uncorrelated plane waves with uniformly-distributed phases, $\nabla a(t)$ is a Gaussian process, and hence its statistics are fully characterized by its one- and two-point correlation functions.
 We proceed to evaluate those defining moments.
-In Appendix.~\ref{app:Gaussian}, we present Monte Carlo tests which validate their expected gaussianity using a treatment adapted from \cite{Foster:2017hbq} and utilized in similar context for frequency domain statistics of axion gradient signals in \cite{Gramolin:2021mqv}.
+In Appendix.~\ref{app:Gaussian}, we present Monte Carlo tests which validate their expected Gaussianity using a treatment adapted from \cite{Foster:2017hbq} and utilized in similar context for frequency domain statistics of axion gradient signals in \cite{Gramolin:2021mqv}.

 Evaluating the first moment of $\nabla a$ is actually trivial.
-Since each phase is uncorrelated and drawn uniformly on $[0,\, 2\pi)$, the expectation value of the contribution of any plane wave mode to $\nabla a$ is vanishing, and thus moment
+Since each phase is uncorrelated and drawn uniformly on $[0,\, 2\pi)$, the expectation value of the contribution of any plane wave mode to $\nabla a$ is zero, and thus

 Determining the covariance is somewhat more involved.
 Working with our discrete realization, \begin{widetext}